- Explore Options

-For fall housing, the first round of room assignments are sent out by email by the first week in June, if you had your application, application fee, contract signed, and first installment paid by the date due.
+For fall housing, the first round of room assignments are sent out by email by the first week in June, if you had your application submitted, application fee paid and confirmation deposit paid by May 1.
 After the first round, room assignments are processed throughout the summer.

 Is it possible to request a particular hall or roommate?

 Yes!
-This may be done when you complete the application online.
-You can indicated a preferred roommates, name, hometown and state on the online application.
+This may be done during the application process.
+You can indicate a preferred roommate, name, hometown and state in Campus Connection>MyHousing when you accept the Housing Agreement.
 Roommate requests must be mutual.
-This means you and your roommate must both list each other on the application.
-After you apply for residence hall housing in Campus Connection, you can later go in and check to see if your roommate request is confirmed as mutual.
+This means you and your roommate must both request each other.

 If I do not have a roommate preference, what factors will be used to select a roommate for me?